wix-incubator/satisfaction/README.md

 * * *
 ### Feedback
-* If you enjoyed this package, please star it [on Github](https://github.com/danyshaanan/satisfaction).
-* You are invited to [Open an issue on Github](https://github.com/danyshaanan/satisfaction/issues).
+* You are invited to [Open an issue on Github](https://github.com/wix/satisfaction/issues).
-* For other matters, my email address can be found on my [NpmJS page](https://www.npmjs.org/~danyshaanan), my [Github page](https://github.com/danyshaanan), or my [website](http://danyshaanan.com/).